Yi Zhou Shu: Date and place of composition

 According to Shaughnessy, the Yizhoushu underwent two textual redactions.

 First, sometime in the late 4th or early 3rd century BCE, an anonymous editor compiled the 32 "core" chapters.
 These have linguistic and intellectual features characteristic of Warring States writings, and were quoted in classics such as the Zuozhuan, Hanfeizi, and Zhanguoce.

 Second, no later than the early 1st century BCE, another editor, possibly the preface's author, composed a redaction with 70 chapters and a preface (modeled upon the Old Texts preface to the Shangshu).
 Some secondary chapters are earlier than the core and others are later.
-For instance, Chapter 32 Wushun 武順 uses the term di 帝 "emperor"; McNeal interprets it as "a late third-century BC date", when di came to mean "Emperor of China".
+For instance, Chapter 32 Wushun uses the term di 帝 "emperor"; McNeal interprets it as "a late third-century BC date", when di came to mean "Emperor of China".
 Qing historian Zhu Youceng (朱右曾, 19th century) claimed that, though possibly not produced in the early Zhou, Yizhoushu had no features of the Warring States or Qin–Han forgery.